-- To ensure the long-term solvency of the fund, i.e. that sufficient funds are available to meet all pension liabilities as they fall due for payment. - To ensure that employer contribution rates are as stable as possible. - To minimise the long-term cost of the scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return. - To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so. - To use reasonable measures to reduce the risk to other employers and ultimately to the council taxpayer from an employer defaulting on its pension obligations.
+- To ensure the long-term solvency of the Fund, i.e. that sufficient funds are available to meet all pension liabilities as they fall due for payment. - To ensure that employer contribution rates are as stable as possible. - To minimise the long-term cost of the scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return. - To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do. - To use reasonable measures to reduce the risk to other employers and ultimately to the council taxpayer from an employer defaulting on its pension obligations.

-The aim is to achieve 100% solvency over a period of 20 years and to provide stability in employer contribution rates by spreading any increases in rates over a reasonable period.
-Solvency is achieved when the funds held, future expected investment returns and future contributions are sufficient to meet expected future pension benefits payable.
+The aim is to achieve 100% solvency over a period of 17 years and to provide stability in employer contribution rates by spreading any increases in rates over a reasonable period.
+Solvency is achieved when the funds held, future expected investment returns, and future contributions are sufficient to meet expected future pension benefits payable.
 When an employer's funding level is less than 10% of the 100% funding target, then a deficit recovery plan will be put in place requiring additional contributions from the employer to meet the shortfall.

-At the 2019 actuarial valuation, the fund was assessed as 82% funded (80% at the March 2016 valuation).
+At the 2019 actuarial valuation the Fund was assessed as 82% funded (80% at the March 2016 valuation).
 This corresponded to a deficit of £307m (2016 valuation: £287m) at that time.

-Contribution increases were phased in over the three-year period from April 2020 to 31 March 2023 for both scheme employers.
-The common contribution rate (i.e. the rate that all employers in the fund pay) is 19.4% until the next triennial valuation in 2023.
+Contribution increases will be phased in over the three-year period from April 2020 to 31 March 2023 for scheme employers.
+The common contribution rate (i.e. the rate that all employers in the Fund pay) is 19.4% until the next triennial valuation in 2023.

 Individual employers' rates will vary from the common contribution rate depending on the demographic and actuarial factors particular to each employer.
-Full details of the contribution rates payable can be found in the 2019 actuarial valuation report and the funding strategy statement on the fund's website.
+Full details of the contribution rates payable can be found in the 2019 actuarial valuation report and the Funding Strategy Statement on the Fund's website.

-The valuation of the fund has been undertaken using the projected unit method under which the salary increase for each member is assumed to increase until they leave active service by death, retirement, or withdrawal from scheme.
+The valuation of the Fund has been undertaken using the projected unit method under which the salary increase for each member is assumed to increase until they leave active service by death, retirement, or withdrawal from scheme.
 The principal assumptions were as follows:

-Demographic assumptions
+Longevity assumptions

 The post-retirement mortality tables are the S1PA tables with a multiplier of 110% for males and 100% for females.
 These base tables are then projected using the CMI 2018 Model, allowing for a long-term rate of improvement of 1.25% pa.
-Assumed life expectancy from age 65 is as follows.
+The assumptions used for the 2019 valuation of assumed life expectancy from age 65 is shown below, together with the latest assumptions.

-31 March 2020 31 Mar 2019
+31 March 2021 31 Mar 2020

 Retiring today

-Males 21.3 21.6
+Males 21.5 21.3

-Females 23.5 23.9
+Females 23.9 23.5

 Retiring in 20 years

-Males 22.7 23.8
+Males 23.1 22.7

-Females 25.0 26.0
+Females 25.7 25.0